jshsmth/monorepo-template/packages/example_repo/README.md

 # Example Repo

-The purpose of this repo is to consume the reactissimo package
+Welcome to the Example Repository!
+This repository serves as a demonstration of how to utilize the Reactissimo package and integrate it into a React application.